oonisim/linux-setup/README.md

 ```

 ### Python
 Ansible itself relies on Python.
-Python 3 (3.5 or later) support is after Ansible 2.5.
+Use Python 3 as Python 2 is end of support.

 ### pip
 Make use of the user site packages instead of system site packages.